miguelalcalde/demotemplate/README.md

 # Demo template barebones

-This repo exists to set up custom demos in a very fast way with barebones.
+This repo exists to set up custom demos in a very fast with the bare minimum

 ✅ Create and Deploy from terminal \
 ✅ shadcn-ui & tailwindcss ready to be used \